Child Accident Compensation Claim: Can I claim for my son’s injury at school?

 c) The children were allowed to play dangerously in the presence of the teacher without warning.

-Click this link to see the duties on a school to take care of your child's safety
+Click accident at school to see the duties on a school to take care of your child’s safety

 2. Making a child accident compensation claim against the child who tripped your son

 It may seem odd to suggest that a injury to minor claim could be made against another child, but you might be interested to learn that sometimes this is possible.

 Very young children cannot be considered negligent in causing an accidents as they are too yound to realise the consequences of their actions, but older children can.

 A child of 10 years is young, but not necessarily too young.
 The test in law is: would an ordinary child of 10 years realise that tripping another child could cause injury?
 If the answer is “yes” an accident child claim could be made against the child who tripped your son..

 3. How can a young child of 10 years of age pay a compensation claim if successful?